 What Is a Headhunter?

-A headhunter is a professional recruiter specializing in finding and attracting top-tier talent for companies.
 Unlike regular recruiters who may handle general hiring needs, headhunters focus on sourcing candidates for high-level or specialized roles, often targeting professionals who are not actively looking for a job.

 Headhunter vs. Recruiter vs. Hiring Manager